pingidentity/terraform-provider-pingone/docs/resources/password_policy.md

 <a id="nestedatt--length"></a>
 ### Nested Schema for `length`

+Required:

+- `min` (Number) An integer that specifies the minimum number of characters required for the password.
+This can be from `8` to `32` (inclusive).
+This property is not enforced when not present.

 Optional:

 - `max` (Number) An integer that specifies the maximum number of characters allowed for the password.
 This property is not enforced when not present.
 Defaults to `255`.
-- `min` (Number) An integer that specifies the minimum number of characters required for the password.
-This can be from `8` to `32` (inclusive).
-This property is not enforced when not present.
-Defaults to `8`.
+Fixed value of `255`.

 <a id="nestedatt--lockout"></a>
 ### Nested Schema for `lockout`

-Optional:
+Required:

 - `duration_seconds` (Number) An integer that specifies the length of time before a password is automatically moved out of the lock out state.
 The value must be a positive, non-zero integer.
 - `failure_count` (Number) An integer that specifies the number of tries before a password is placed in the lockout state.
 The value must be a positive, non-zero integer.